etkmlm/CoreLauncher/README.md

 - You can easily back up, import, and share your profiles and worlds.
 - Also, it supports offline and online authentication.

-Create a profile, select you loader (wrapper), customize your resources, and play!
+Create a profile, select you loader, customize your resources, and play!

 ## How can I use it?